 Are communication tools for remote workers available on mobile devices?

-Are the recordings I make with my UCaaS provider HIPAA compliant?
+Are the recordings I make with my UCaaS provider HIPAA-compliant?

 Businesses with remote employees or fully distributed teams need underlying technology to manage work processes and support collaboration and communication.
-Fortunately, several key UCaaS communication tools for remote workers facilitate these essential business needs.
+Fortunately, UCaaS tools facilitate these essential business needs.
 They also add efficiency, increase productivity, and are very easy to implement into everyday business.